MnSykia/AI-Dropout-Dashboard-V2.0/README.md

 A Streamlit-based dashboard to monitor students and detect early signs of dropout risk.
 It integrates **attendance, scores, fees, and daily activity data** to provide real-time alerts for educators, mentors, students and parents.

-⚡ This is a prototype developed for the internal hackathon round of Smart India Hackathon (SIH) at Gauhati University, by Team Hacksa.
+⚡ This is a prototype developed for the internal hackathon round of Smart India Hackathon (SIH) at Gauhati University, by **Team Hacksa**.

 🔗 **Live Demo**: [ai-dropout-dashboard-v2.streamlit.app](https://ai-dropout-dashboard-v2.streamlit.app/)